rigole/Hello-Computing-task/README.md

     - "client":"npm start --prefix frontend"<br/>
     - "dev":"concurrently \"npm run server\" \"npm run client\" "<br/>

-inside the "scripts key".
+inside the "scripts" key.
 And after that you will be able to run the command npm run dev to launch both the frontend and the backend.